SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 When to Contact a Medical Professional

-Call your health care provider for an appointment if you have:
+Contact your health care provider for an appointment if you have:

-• Skin discoloration that causes significant concern
+• Skin discoloration that causes significant concern.

-• Persistent, unexplained darkening or lightening of the skin
+• Persistent, unexplained darkening or lightening of the skin.

 What to Expect at Your Office Visit